rohithvarma73/couriertrackingsystem-cp/README.md

 - Controller tests.
 - Service tests.
 - Validation error tests.
+- Exception handling tests.
-- Resource not found exception tests.
+- Security access tests.

-Spring Boot supports web-layer testing with `MockMvc` and application tests with `@SpringBootTest`.
+- Frontend navigation and form submission checks.

+Use `MockMvc` for web-layer tests and `@SpringBootTest` for full integration tests.

 ## Notes

 - Delete APIs return `204 No Content`.
-- Shipment current location is set from the parcel source address during shipment creation.
+- Shipment current location is initialized from the parcel source address during shipment creation.
-- Tracking history is stored per shipment ID.
+- Tracking history is stored per shipment.
-- Each tracking update creates a new update ID.
+- Each tracking update creates a new update record.
-- If no tracking updates exist for a shipment, the API can return a message like: `Update to be yet to updated`.
+- If no tracking updates exist for a shipment, the UI can show a message like `No tracking updates yet`.
+- The frontend uses Bootstrap for responsive layout and Thymeleaf fragments for common UI sections.

 ## Author